History and exam

 lifestyle factors and environment

-Smoking, midlife obesity, a diet high in saturated fats, abstinence from alcohol in midlife, sedentary lifestyle, and consumption of more than 14 units of alcohol per week have been associated with an increased risk for the development of Alzheimer disease (AD) and all-cause dementia.[20][21][22][23][24]
+Smoking, midlife obesity, a diet high in saturated fats, abstinence from alcohol in midlife, sedentary lifestyle, and consumption of more than 14 units of alcohol per week have been associated with an increased risk for the development of Alzheimer's disease (AD) and all-cause dementia.[20][21][22][23][24]
 Moderate alcohol consumption (1-14 units/week) may protect against dementia.[21][22]

-Modifiable risk factors associated with the greatest increased risk for dementia include smoking in midlife, hypertension and prehypertension, and diabetes (although some studies suggest that type 2 diabetes is associated with an increased risk of vascular dementia, but not of AD).[21][53][54]
+Modifiable risk factors associated with the greatest increased risk for dementia include smoking in midlife, hypertension and pre-hypertension, and diabetes (although some studies suggest that type 2 diabetes is associated with an increased risk of vascular dementia, but not of AD).[21][53][54]

 Several studies suggest that exposure to particulate air pollution increases the risk of dementia or cognitive decline.[55][56]